2023 Best Journalism Schools in the Southeast Region

 Belmont University came in at #8 in this year’s edition of the Best Journalism Schools in the Southeast Region ranking.
 Located in the city of Nashville, Belmont is a private not-for-profit school with a medium-sized student population.

-West Virginia University landed the #9 spot in the 2023 rankings for the best journalism programs.
+With a ranking of #9, West Virginia University did quite well on this year’s best schools for journalism students.
 WVU is a very large public school located in the city of Morgantown.

 After completing their degree, journalism graduates from WVU carry an average student debtload of $25,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $367.

-University of Miami landed the #10 spot in the 2023 rankings for the best journalism programs.
+With a ranking of #10, University of Miami did quite well on this year’s best schools for journalism students.
 U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.

 The average amount in student loans that journalism majors at U Miami take out is $14,500.